andgordio/mockupless/docs/Courses/InteractionBasics/Events/other.md

 1. Use the result of [Task 1 in Click](./#task-1) article as a starting file.
 2. Replace `@click` event listeners with `@mouseover` event listeners.
-3. As a result different images should be rendered depending on which circle users hover over.
+3. As a result, different images should be rendered depending on which circle users hover over.

 If you have problems completing the task download the [final result](./../../../course-files/interaction-basics/events/event-other-practice-1-end.html.zip).

 ### Task 2

-Allow users to send a search query without providing a Search button at all:
+Allow users to submit a search query without providing a Search button at all:

 <video width="100%" controls muted class="">
   <source src="./media/other-practice-2.mp4" type="video/mp4">